prabhatkgupta/Sentiment-Analysis-of-Code-Mixed-Text/README.md

+# Sentiment-analysis-of-code-mixed-text

-## This folder contains Reports, Presentation, Dataset, Trained Model, etc related to the project.
+This repo contains Reports, Presentation, Dataset, Trained Model, etc related to the project.
 A brief description of various files present in this folder:

     1. Project_Report.pdf         -->   It is a 50+ Page Report that describes the complete Project.